 - Published books can offer Indiepolis Giveaways, which are 90% of books' content made available by their authors for free, to encourage activities that help promote or improve books.

-- Share books, view shared books, review books, and beta-read books to earn virtual coins that are used to download Indiepolis Giveaways.
+- Review books, beta-read books, and share books to earn virtual coins that are used to download Indiepolis Giveaways.

 - In lieu of advertisements, Indiepolis supports the following paid services - paid beta, paid editing, paid proofread, cover design, and paid review.